-

 Final Thoughts

-There are many ways to overcome imposter syndrome and this will be discussed in another article which looks at how these strategies can help black women who acknowledge their imposter syndrome and want to overcome it.
+There are many ways to overcome imposter syndrome, and another article will discuss how these strategies can help black women who acknowledge their imposter syndrome and want to overcome it.

 It starts with self-compassion, knowing your self-worth, and learning from your upbringing because we know that many things have contributed to our self-doubt that can come from upbringing.